 Like so many, Zoshia was first attracted to yoga for its physical benefits – strength, flexibility, toning and a good sweat.
 However, she quickly discovered that it was about so much more.
 Over the years the transformative power of the practice has been life changing for her not just physically but mentally and spiritually, too.
 Yoga gives her a sense of presence, awareness and space, and it continually inspires her both on the mat and in her life off the mat.
-She is passionate about empowering others and aims to bring her students into connection with their bodies and breathe.
+She is passionate about empowering others and aims to bring her students into connection with their bodies and breath.
 You will leave her classes feeling energised, balanced and resilient.

 Edward has recently gained his teaching certificate after completing the 200hr Teacher Training Programme at THoY and soon joined the management team.
 Yoga has enhanced his life and career as a performer and he is committed to his subsequent evolution no matter what that delivers.
 He aims to bring light to those he meets and to work to build our every growing community both inside and outside the studio.